utsavberi/Amazon-Dynamo/README.md

 <h3>
 	Introduction
 </h3>
-<p>At this point, most of you are probably ready to understand and implement a Dynamo­style
+<p>At this point, most of you are probably ready to understand and implement a Dynamo style
-	key­value storage; this assignment is about implementing a simplified version of Dynamo.
+	key value storage; this assignment is about implementing a simplified version of Dynamo.
 	(And you might argue that it’s not Dynamo any more ;­) There are three main pieces you need to implement: 1) Partitioning, 2) Replication, and 3) Failure handling.
 </p>